galacticcouncil/hydration-docs/docs/dev_exercise.md

 ) -> DispatchResultWithPostInfo {}
 ```

-add_liquidity should check for pool existence and also it has to check that account has sufficient balances of each asset added to the pool.
+This extrinsic should add liquidity to the pool, provided that the pool already exists and that the account has a sufficient balance of both assets that are added to the pool.

-To calculate teh amount of which should be minted for user - you use `calculate_pool_value` from the math crate.
+You can use `calculate_pool_value` from the math crate to calculate the amount which should be minted for the user.

 ```rust
 let d0 = calculate_pool_value([initial amount a, initial amount b], ann);